tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 * **Usage**:
     * Contains a full proposed block.
-      * The parameters and types of `RequestProcessProposal` are the same as `RequestFinalizeBlock`.
+      * The parameters and types of `RequestProcessProposal` are the same as `RequestFinalizeBlock` (**TODO**: We'll see...).
-      * The App may decide to (optimistically) execute it as though it was handling `RequestFinalizeBlock`.
+      * In "same-block execution" mode, the Application will fully execute the block as though it was handling `RequestFinalizeBlock`.
-        However, any changes to the state must be kept as _canditade state_, and the Application should be ready to backtrack/discard it in case the decided block is different.
+        However, any resulting state changes must be kept as _canditade state_, and the Application should be ready to backtrack/discard it in case the decided block is different.
     * If `ResponseProcessProposal.accept` is true, Tendermint should prevote according to the normal procedure; else, it should prevote $\bot$

->**TODO**: Dev's pseudo-code also includes evidences in the Response message.
-However, I still can't see the advantage/utility, since evidences need to be committed in order to be heeded AFAIU.
+    * The [Header](../core/data_structures.md#header) contains a boolan `problem` that indicates if the block is the result of an Application rejection (i.e., $\bot$).
+This allows the users to distinguish empty blocks because of lack of activity and empty blocks representing
+      $\bot$, i.e., a problem in the code of `PrepareProposal` and/or `ProcessProposal`

 >**TODO**: should `ResponseProcessProposal.accept` be of type `Result` rather than `bool`? (so we are able to extend the possible values in the future?)

+>**TODO**: don't forget to extend the Header structure with "bool problem" when including the parts common with the existing ABCI spec.

 #### When does Tendermint call it?